This page in Swedish

 The study and research administrator forwards the application to the specialisation coordinator/head of subject who reviews and makes the relevant decisions.
 If the specialisation coordinator/head of subject is of the opinion that the course for which credit transfer has been applie, does not fall within the scope of third-cycle courses and study programmes, the application shall be rejected.
 On rejection, the decision must include the grounds for the decision.

 Mid-way review is a mandatory element in doctoral education.
-The mid-way review shall be held no later than when half of the doctoral study programme has been completed, i.e., after two years for full-time studies, or earlier if two papers have been accepted for publication in a refereed journal.
+The mid-way review should be held after half of the doctoral programme has been completed, that is, after approximately two years of full-time studies.
 The mid-way review is planned by the supervisor in consultation with the doctoral student and other supervisors, as well as with the specialisations coordinator.

 Please note that Örebro University's PowerPoint templates and logos shall be used for your material presented at the mid-way review, they can be found here (ORU account log-in required).